Pokémon Go Revenue and Usage Statistics (2025)

 Accordingly, a spate of records were broken.

-Pokémon Go revenue in the first month broke records, at $207 million.
+Pokémon Go revenue in the first month broke records, generating $207 million revenue.
 This was despite its launch being staggered, with its Japanese release not occurring until two weeks after general release.
-It was also the most downloaded, topped most international charts, and grossed $100 million in a mere 20 days.
+It was also the most downloaded game of 2016 and topped most international charts.

 Since the initial crash, there has been smatterings of growth, as players return to Pokémon Go and Niantic adds new highly-requested features to the game.
-To that end, Niantic has continued to increase revenues even as its userbase wax and wanes.
+To that end, Niantic has continued to generate over $500 million from Pokemon Go each year.
 It surpassed $1 billion for the first time in 2020.

 We have collected data and statistics on Pokémon Go.
 Read on below to find out more.